 All of this is still underway in one form or another.

-The U.S. Supreme Court set to decide whether it'll consider a federal lawsuit brought by Eric O'Keefe and the Wisconsin Club for growth.
+The U.S. Supreme Court set to decide whether it'll consider a federal lawsuit brought by Eric O'Keefe and the Wisconsin Club for Growth.

-So, Wisconsin legislators are considering scaling back the law that enables the John Doe investigations to prevent future abuses of this.
+Wisconsin legislators are considering scaling back the law that enables the John Doe investigations to prevent future abuses of this.

-I think this is every innocent person's fear when they contemplate running up against law enforcement.
+They've got to do something because this is, I think this is every innocent person's fear when they contemplate running up against law enforcement.

-They know they don't have any power, and if they run into people that are out to get them just because they want to get them, they know they can be had.
+And if they run into people that are out to get them just because they want to get them, they know they can be had.

 And the judge has been successfully called out by a number of other legal authorities.